mongodb/mongodb-kubernetes/README.md

 To install the ops-manager operator you'll only need to execute the
 following:

-    $ kubectl create -f om-operator-local.yaml
+    $ kubectl create -f mongodb-enterprise-operator-local.yaml
-    clusterrole "om-operator" created
+    clusterrole "mongodb-enterprise-operator" created
-    serviceaccount "om-operator" created
+    serviceaccount "mongodb-enterprise-operator" created
-    clusterrolebinding "om-operator" created
+    clusterrolebinding "mongodb-enterprise-operator" created
-    deployment "om-operator" created
+    deployment "mongodb-enterprise-operator" created

 This will create 4 new resources in Kubernetes.
-The `om-operator` application will watch the creation/modification of any new MongoDB Kubernetes objects (standalones, replica sets, sharded clusters) and reflect this in managed Kubernetes pods and OpsManager deployment configuration.
+The `mongodb-enterprise-operator` application will watch the creation/modification of any new MongoDB Kubernetes objects (standalones, replica sets, sharded clusters) and reflect this in managed Kubernetes pods and OpsManager deployment configuration.

 ## Create your first managed MongoDB Object ##